 Who Says Welding Doesn’t Affect Strength?

 I love seeing failures.
 Not that anyone wants things to fail, of course, we always try to make things that last.
 However, when a failure pops up, I love to look it over and understand the “how” and the “why”.
-It’s an excellent opportunity for learning, and I love to learn.
-In this case it’s a failure that highlights welding strength and what happens in the periphery.
+It is an excellent opportunity for learning, and I love to learn.
+In this case this failure highlights welding strength and what happens in the periphery around the weld.
 Let’s see what we can learn.

-Welding Changes Strength LocallyThis example is one worth sharing because it’s a real life illustration of the theory we talk about.
+Welding Changes Strength LocallyThis example is one worth sharing because it is a real life illustration of the theory we talk about.

 This part started life as a mounted trailer drawbar receiver.
 This is a typical 2″ receiver to accept a trailer hitch drawbar.
-It’s just like the ones on the back of a car, but with a mounting plate.
-The plate (once flat) welds to the receiver, then bolts on.
+It is just like the ones on the back of a car or truck, but with a mounting plate.
+The plate (once flat) welds to the receiver, then bolts onto a test machine.

 Forensic Evaluation

-It’s like looking at a crime scene and trying to pull together the facts of what went down.
+It is like looking at a crime scene and trying to pull together the facts of what went down.
 We see broken and twisted bits of what was once a single flat piece of steel.
-We see witness marks of the welding (many years ago), and witness marks from the bolts that held it.
-That’s the start.
+We see heat staining as witness marks of the welding (many years ago), and witness marks from the bolts that held it.
+That is the start.

 Looking a little closer we also see that some of the “tearing” or fracturing of the material happened fast, and some happened slow.
 How do we know?
 In metallurgy a fast break in steel leaves a granular look, often dull in appearance, but clean.
 It looks kind of like very fine sand.